Lectures in Italian, books in English

 GONZALEZ R., WOODS R., "Digital Image Processing", 3rd ed, Prentice Hall, 2008.

 The final exam, available also in English, consists in a written test including both theoretical and practical topics.
 The rating assigned, 30 points in total, is equally divided between the two parts.
 The exam takes place entirely in the laboratory.
 The practical part, which is mandatory to successfully pass the exam, is taken at the computer and asks the student to implement a procedure for a case study for which an image is provided.
 The evaluation takes into account the how the proposed solution matches with the algorithm required and the visual quality of the output provided.
 The evaluation can be enhanced if the student shows a good programming approach, the originality of the proposed answer and the usage of data structures.
-The theoretical part consists in a question with open answer.
+The theoretical part consists in questions with open answer.
 The evaluation considers the maturity of the student in summarising with exhaustive and formal details the answer to the questions provided.
 Useful to successfully passing the exam is the usage of an appropriate terminology and the ability to discuss logical linkages among the theoretical topics.

 The learning material is provided, in English, through the e-learning platform at the following weblink http://e-scienzeetecnologie.uniparthenope.it.
 To access the published material, the student must be regularly registered at the platform and subscribed at the course.